 - If you provide us with personal data in connection with a grant application or potential application, you will be able to choose whether to go on a mailing list to receive further relevant information from us that may interest you.

 - If you donate to the Trust, have done so in the past or pledge to do so in the future, we would like to report to you periodically on the Trust’s progress and plans and to invite you to events.
 You will be asked whether you would like to stay in touch in this way.

-You can, at any time, ask us to take you off a specific circulation list that you have joined or withdraw your consent for us to hold your data by completing and return the appropriate form which you will find in the “GDPR” link at the bottom of our website.
+You can, at any time, ask us to take you off a specific circulation list that you have joined or withdraw your consent for us to hold your data by emailing firstname.lastname@example.org for the appropriate form.

 Personal data relating to children under a legally determined age (currently 16 years) cannot be processed without the consent of a parent or legal guardian.